twarior/CMPM163Labs/README.md

 direction does not affect the illumination as it creates light equally in all directions.
 Area Light: Only work when baking a light map.
 Shine in all directions to one side of a rectangular plane.

+//Material:
+I tried to emulate my water bottle, which has a somewhat reflective grey plastic body.
+I have no idea how to make a material reflective, as when I try to add metallic to the material, it just makes the object black.

+//Texture:
+I added a couple of the textures from the list given in the ealier THREE.js Lab and plaved them onto a cyllindrical object and a spherical object.

+//Skybox:
+I added the default skybox, but that didn't look very cool so I changed it to a wireframe mesh which, though it doesn't look much like a sky, looks much cooler in my opinion.